 With committee approval, students are allowed to count no more than 15 credits of coursework numbered 300 or above taken as a UW–Madison Special student.
 Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
 Typically committee members will choose to cap the number of coursework taken as a University Special student at a lower level, but this is a committee decision to be made on a case-by-case basis.

 The Graduate School regularly reviews the record of any student who earned grades of BC, C, D, F, or Incomplete in a graduate course (300 or above), or grade of U in research credits.
 This review could result in academic probation with a hold on future enrollment or in being suspended from the Graduate School.

 Every graduate student is required to have an advisor and a committee.
 To ensure that students are making satisfactory progress toward a degree, every student is required to meet with the advisor and committee annually to review progress.
-If a progress report has not been filed by May 1, a hold will be placed on student course registration.
+If a progress report has not been filed by April 1, a hold will be placed on student course registration.